Student Rights and Responsibilities

 Transfer of Credits to FVCC

-- Have a completed application on file in the Admissions and Registration Office and
+- Complete and submit a degree-seeking application to the Admissions and Registration Office;

-- Arrange to have an official transcript of previously attended institutions mailed to the FVCC Admissions and Registration Office.
+- Arrange to have an official transcript of previously attended institutions mailed or officially submitted to the FVCC Admissions and Registration Office; and

 Transcripts should be submitted at least 30 days before the semester begins.
 Credits will be evaluated by the Admissions and Registration Office and accepted according to current scholastic standards.
-The evaluation will be posted on the student portal.
-The number of credits accepted will be posted on the student’s FVCC transcript.
+The evaluation will be posted on the Student Portal.

 General Education Core

-Coursework that falls outside these guarantee periods may be included in the evaluation, at the discretion of Flathead Valley Community College and other individual campuses in the Montana University System.
+Coursework that falls outside these guarantee periods may be included in the evaluation at the discretion of FVCC and other individual campuses in the Montana University System.
 Since it is a discretionary decision, it cannot be challenged by students.

 Transfer Appeal Process